ess-dmsc/nexus-constructor/README.md

 ### Development dependencies

-Development dependencies (including all runtime dependencies) can be installed by using the following command:
+Development dependencies (including all runtime dependencies) can be installed by using the following command

 ```
 pip install -r requirements-dev.txt
 ```

 The black pre-commit hook (installed by [pre-commit](https://pre-commit.com/)) requires Python 3.6 or above.
-You need to once run
+You need to run
 ```
 pre-commit install
 ```
-to activate the pre-commit check.
+once to activate the pre-commit check.

 ## Usage